xchency/another/README.md

-# another
+# Another
-This is an another artificial intelligence project that combines models like chatGPT and LLAMA to provide experiences such as reading input from structured documents like PDFs.
+This is an Another artificial intelligence project that combines models like ChatGPT and LLAMA to provide experiences such as reading input from structured documents like PDFs.